ArhanChaudhary/qter/media/paper/paper.typ

 Recall that our theoretical branching factor is $13.348$.
 In the table of Rubik's Cube position counts, the branching factor roughly matches this number.
 However, at the shallow depths of Rubik's Cube position counts unique by symmetry $+$ antisymmetry, our branching factor is much less because there are duplicate positions when performing moves from the solved state.
 Intuitively, this should make sense: the Rubik's Cube is not scrambled enough to start producing unique positions.
 It is easy to pick out two sequences of length two that are not unique by symmetry; for example $\R2$ $U$ and $\R2$ $F$.
 The branching factor converges to its theoretical value as the Rubik's Cube becomes more scrambled because symmetric positions become more rare.
 In fact, it was shown by Qu @random-graph that scrambling the Rubik's Cube can literally be modelled as a Markov chain (it's almost indistinguishable from a random walk of a graph).
 Hence, it is unlikely for two random move sequences of the same length to produce positions equivalent by symmetry.
 We know that such collisions _do_ happen because the branching factor doesn't actually reach the $13.348$ value, but we consider them negligible.

 The effectiveness of the PMIDA\* algorithm stems from combining all of these observations.
 When our initial shallow BFS search is done, we filter out the many symmetrically equivalent positions from the queue to avoid redundant work before we start parallelizing IDA\*.
-The savings are incredibly dramatic: at depth $4$ we prune the number of nodes from $43239$ to $509$, a factor close to the familiar $96$.
+The savings are incredibly dramatic: at depth $4$, for example, we prune the number of nodes from $43239$ to $509$, a factor close to the familiar $96$.
 Once we do that, and the cube starts to become sufficiently scrambled, we are confident to claim that each IDA\* thread worker explores their own independent regions of the search space and duplicates a negligible amount of work.

 We make note that there are almost always going to be more positions in the queue to parallelize than available OS threads.
-We use Rayon @rayon to reap the benefits of its optimized thread pool work stealing algorithm for our multithreaded implementation.
+We use an optimized thread pool work stealing algorithm for our multithreaded implementation.

 We squeeze out our last bit of juice by overlapping pruning table memory latency with the computation.
 It has been empirically observed that random access into the pruning table memory is the dominating factor for Rubik's Cube solvers.
 Modern processors include prefetching instructions that tell the memory system to speculatively load a particular memory location into cache without stalling the execution pipeline to do so.
 Our PMIDA\* implementation uses a technique described by Rokicki @microthreading called _microthreading_ to spend CPU time on different subsearches while waiting for the memory to come to a query.
 It splits up each thread into eight "slivers" of control.
 Each sliver calculates a pruning table query memory address, does a prefetch, and moves on to the next sliver.
 When that sliver gets control again, only then does it reference the actual memory.
 By handling many subsearches simultaneously, microthreading minimizes the CPU idle time.

+How does PMIDA\* affect the asymptotic time complexity?
+We established in @time-complexity-2 an upper bound of $O(13.348^n)$.
+The time required by PMIDA\* can be computed by adding the time of the first and second phases.
+In the first phase the time required for the BFS is $O(13.348^d)$ where $d$ is the aforementioned shallow depth.
+In the second phase the time required is $O((13.348^n/s - 13.348^d) slash t)$ where $s$ is the number of symmetries + antisymmetries and $t$ is the number of threads.
+The PMIDA\* time complexity is thus $O(13.348^d + (13.348^n/s - 13.348^d) slash t)$, but we consider $d$ to be very small and $s$ to be a neglible constant.
+As such the final time complexity becomes $O(13.348^n/t)$ @pmida-star.
+We can apply the exact same logic to our lower bound, and we get $Omega(13.348^n/(\nt))$.

 === Larger twisty puzzles